MuhammadA15/Hurricane-Damage-Assessor/README.md

 # Hurricane-Damage-Assessor
 A website that predicts potential hurricane wind damage to structures using machine learning

-Built using Python web development framework Flask
+Built using Python web framework Flask